md-abdul-alim/Clinic-Management-System/README.md

 # Doctor:
 Doctor can accept patient appointment request.
 After accepting request, doctor will select patient from a list to give prescription.
 During prescribe doctor is able to check patient past prescription history.
 For each prescription seleted patient will get notification of his/her prescription and also there will add a count of patient visit for the doctor.

+# Clinic:
+Clinic have some limited features.
+Clinic can update a requested prescription after completing the test.
+Have list view of all doctor under that clinic.